 What is the best cat food to prevent vomiting?

 By far, the best cat food to prevent vomiting is one with the most natural ingredients.
 If possible, look for ones that are grain free as well.
-The Blue Buffalo Sensitive Stomach is one of the best when it comes to cats with digestive challenges.
-It’s counterpart, Blue Buffalo Basics is also just as good and it doesn’t contain chicken for those cats who can’t handle chicken protein.
+The Blue Buffalo Sensitive Stomach or Hill’s Science Diet are one of the best when it comes to cats with digestive challenges.
+It’s a counterpart, Blue Buffalo Basics is also just as good and it doesn’t contain chicken for those cats who can’t handle chicken protein.
 These two products are by far the best as they have natural ingredients that benefit your cat(s) the best.